Accessing the Archives

 For Collections whose Copyright is Managed By the School of Theology Library

-Yes, if you plan to publish what you have copied in your dissertation, book, article, etc. Please fill out the Permission to Publish Form and submit it to the Archivist and Preservation Librarian, email@example.com.
+Yes, if you plan to publish what you have copied in your dissertation, book, article, etc. Please fill out the Permission to Publish Form and submit it to the Archivist and Special Collections Librarian, John Coelho, at email@example.com.
 A response approving your request may take a few days as the Head Librarian and Archivist assess your request.

 For Collections whose Copyright is Maintained by the Owner/Creator